 “It’s just like a family really after you get to know them all," Kreager said, “Most of them all passed away now.

 “I got a nephew that asks me about it all the time, about D-Day, because he watches these movies,” Kreager added.
 “Movies don’t show you everything.”

-Kreager then took a moment before looking back down at his cap and smiled, saying “The infantry was a hell of a place to be.”
+Kreager took a moment before looking back down at his cap and smiled.
+“The infantry was a hell of a place to be.”